- City Hall

 Nearly 14 miles of natural gas pipelines run beneath Alma delivering natural gas for a variety of uses.
 Residents primarily use natural gas to heat their homes during the cold winter months.
 It is also used to provide hot water and for cooking.

 Natural gas allows for greater living comfort but users must be extremely cautious due to its explosive nature.
 In its natural state, natural gas is odorless and colorless.
 Any leaking of natural gas from a service line is an extremely dangerous situation.
 Since natural gas naturally has no color or odor, how can someone detect a possible leak?
 The natural gas distributed by Alma Utilities contains an additive chemical, mercaptan.
 Mercaptan smells like ”rotten eggs.”
 It is very pungent.
-Should you smell an odor similar to “rotten eggs,” go to a neighbor’s home and call the City Office at 928‑2242 OR if after hours call the City's On Call Number at 920-1047.
+Should you smell an odor similar to “rotten eggs,” go to a neighbor’s home and call the City Office at 308-928‑2242 OR if after hours call the City's Emergency Number at 308-920-1047.

 Alma Utilities will dispatch a crew with leak detection equipment.
 There is no charge for this service.
 The safety of the resident is paramount.
 Report any possible leaks immediately, do not wait until our regular business hours.
 If you suspect a leak, notify everyone on the premises.
 Leave the dwelling and call from another location.
 Do not turn on lights, do not strike a match to “see” the leak.
 The smallest spark, even from a light switch being turned on, can have a catastrophic result.
 Alma Utilities will check for leaks on the main service and the customer’s piping with no charge to the customer.
 Alma Utilities owns the meter and regulator.